 If you are a Mac user just like me, I assume you’re already pretty familiar with what Adobe Illustrator is, right?
 In short, is design software for creating vector graphics, drawings, posters, logos, typefaces, presentations, and other artworks.
 This vector-based program is made for graphic designers.

-CorelDRAW, on the other hand, is a suite of design and image editing software that designers use to create online or digital ads, illustrations, design products, design architectural layout, etc.
+CorelDRAW, on the other hand, is a suite of design and image editing software that designers use to create online or digital ads, illustrations, design products, design architectural layouts, etc.

 Read on to find out which one wins where.